OpenNebula/docs/source/advanced_components/marketplace/market_http.rst

 Requirements
 ================================================================================

-A web-server should be deployed either in the fronted or in a node reachable by the frontend.
+A web-server should be deployed either in the Frontend or in a node reachable by the Frontend.
 A directory that will be used to store the uploaded images (MarketPlaceApps) should be configured to have the desired available space, and the web-server must be configured in order to grant HTTP access to that directory.

-It is recommended to use either `Apache <https://httpd.apache.org/>`__ or `NGINX <https://www.nginx.com/>`__ as they are known to handle properly to the potentially large MarketPlaceApp files.
+It is recommended to use either `Apache <https://httpd.apache.org/>`__ or `NGINX <https://www.nginx.com/>`__ as they are known to work properly with the potentially large size of the MarketPlaceApp files.
 However, other web servers may work as long as they're capable to handle the load.

 The web-server should be deployed by the administrator before registering the MarketPlace.

 Configuration
 ================================================================================

-These are the conifguration attributes of a MarketPlace template of the `HTTP` kind.
+These are the configuration attributes of a MarketPlace template of the `HTTP` kind.

 +-----------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |    Attribute    |                                                                               Description                                                                               |